honzikv/kiv-ds-semester-proj/ex03/README.md

 # The infrastructure

 As previously mentioned, the nodes form a binary tree.
 This tree is kept both in Zookeeper and the root node.
-The application does not consider any nodes to fail.
+The application does not expect any nodes to fail.
 Apart from the root node, the tree is formed arbitrarily - first node that contacts the root node is assigned as the left child, second as the right child, etc. The root node is the only node